 If anything is going to hold back the security analytics market it is the lack of Sherlocks.
 There is a dearth of qualified security people who can manage these complex tools.
 As such, any organization considering security analytics must also consider the people who will manage this environment.
 Whether they are employees or a third party, security analytics is still only as good as the people who use it.

 However, the technology will allow a skilled analyst to much more quickly identify, track, and prevent attacks.
-As attackers become more sophisticated, and state-sponsored attackers become more bold, the value of sophisticated analytics become clearer.
+As attackers become more sophisticated, and state-sponsored attackers become bolder, the value of sophisticated analytics become clearer.

 Anitian – Intelligent Information Security.
 For more information please visit www.anitian.com